 Students may also be able to access help from their university’s hardship funds.
 The Department for Education has worked with the Office for Students to clarify that providers are able to use existing funds, worth around £256 million for academic year 2020/21, towards hardship support.
 The Government has also made available a further £85m to support those that need it most, particularly disadvantaged students.
 The funding has been distributed to approved fee cap providers, who have flexibility in how they distribute the funding to students in a way that will best prioritise those in greatest need.
 [PQ 25161 30 June 2021 ]

 Any student who is worried about their financial position should contact their university to find out what support is available.
 Certain students may be able to access benefits, including assistance with rent payments.
 Government guidance: Coronavirus (COVID-19) Guidance for Landlords and Tenants, provides information for private tenants who are struggling to pay their rent.

 Can the landlord force me to leave my private rented tenancy?

-Some students haven’t left their privately rented homes and are struggling to pay the rent.
-Government measures ensure from 29 August 2020 most tenants in the private sector are entitled to at least six months’ notice (there are some exceptions for substantial rent arrears and anti-social behaviour).
-This notice period applies until 31 March 2021.
 When a notice expires, the landlord must seek a court order to evict.
-There are restrictions on the enforcement of eviction warrants by bailiffs up to 21 February 2021 (some exceptions apply).
+There were restrictions on the enforcement of eviction warrants by bailiffs up to 31 May 2021 (some exceptions applied).
 Evicting a tenant without a court order can amount to illegal eviction, a criminal offence.
 Tenants in this position should seek urgent assistance from organisations such as the local authority or Shelter.